PatEast/Webmaster-Tools/Webpage-Approval-Checklist.md

 No information should be presented in a format that not all people can access.

+## Is critical content presented first and foremost?

+Most people don't read a whole webpage.
+If you want them to see something, say it first.

 ## Is text content chunked into small paragraphs?

 Smaller groupings of textual information is easier for people to read and remember.